Restaurant Payroll Made Easy: A Complete Guide to Streamline Wages, Tips & Taxes

 NOVA- Enhancing Employee Satisfaction

 1. Quick Onboarding - NOVA enables you to onboard new employees within minutes.
-The employee information is synced to different business functions simultaneously in real time.
+The employee information is synced across different business functions simultaneously in real time.

 1. Easy Tip Management - NOVA automates the tip management process.
 Tip pools are processed automatically on the basis of operational hours.
 Moreover, you can distribute tips based on the method of your choice, such as a percentage-based split or point-based sharing.